-Stock-based compensation costs are generally based on the fair values on the date of grant for stock options and on the date of enrollment for the employee stock purchase plans, estimated by using the Black-Scholes option-pricing model.
-The fair values of full value awards generally equal their intrinsic value on the date of grant.
+Stock-based compensation costs are based on the fair values on the date of grant for stock options and on the date of enrollment for the employee stock purchase plans, estimated by using the Black-Scholes option-pricing model.
+The fair values of stock awards and RSUs equal their intrinsic value on the date of grant.
+The fair values of market-based performance awards generally are estimated using a Monte Carlo simulation based on the date of grant.